-- All local payments in rupees including payments for investments subject to compliance with the relevant regulations made by Reserve Bank. - Transfer to other NRO account. - Remittance outside India of current income in India of the account holder net of applicable taxes. - Remittance up to USD one million, per financial year, out of NRO account of NRI / PIO for all bonafide purposes to the satisfaction of the authorized dealer bank, as per the extant RBI guidelines. - NRIs are permitted to transfer funds from NRO account to NRE account within the overall ceiling of USD 1 million per financial year, as per the extant RBI guidelines, subject to payment of taxes as applicable (i.e as applicable if funds were remitted abroad). - Income-Tax The remittances (net of applicable taxes) will be allowed to be made by the Authorized Dealer banks on production of requisite information in the formats prescribed by the Central Board of Direct Taxes, Ministry of Finance, Government of India from time to time.
+- All local payments in rupees including payments for investments subject to compliance with the relevant regulations made by Reserve Bank. - Transfer to other NRO account. - Remittance outside India of current income in India of the account holder net of applicable taxes. - Remittance up to USD one million, per financial year, out of NRO account of NRI / PIO for all bonafide purposes to the satisfaction of the authorized dealer bank, as per the extant RBI quidelines. - NRIs are permitted to transfer funds from NRO account to NRE account within the overall ceiling of USD 1 million per financial year, as per the extant RBI guidelines, subject to payment of taxes as applicable (i.e as applicable if funds were remitted abroad). - Income-Tax The remittances (net of applicable taxes) will be allowed to be made by the Authorized Dealer banks on production of requisite information in the formats prescribed by the Central Board of Direct Taxes, Ministry of Finance, Government of India from time to time.
 Reserve Bank of India will not issue any instructions under FEMA, clarifying tax issues.
-It shall be mandatory on the part of Authorized Dealers to comply with the requirement of tax laws, as applicable.
+It shall be mandatory on the part of Authorized Dealers to comply with the requirement of tax laws, as applicable. - Settlement of transactions relating to International Credit cards.
+Authorized Dealer banks have been permitted to issue International Credit Cards to NRIs/PIOs, without prior approval of Reserve Bank.
+Such transactions may be settled by inward remittance or out of balances held in the cardholder's FCNR (B) / NRE / NRO Accounts.